-We've currently tested 13 JBL speakers.
+We've currently tested 14 JBL speakers.
 JBL is a well-known brand that offers portable Bluetooth speakers that are well-suited for listening to lots of different types of audio content.

-The best JBL speaker with a Bluetooth connection that we've tested is the JBL PartyBox 310.
+The best JBL Bluetooth speaker that we've tested is the JBL PartyBox 310.
 It’s a large speaker that can get quite loud, with distinctive RGB lights.
 It has a boomy sound profile that adds a little extra warmth to your mixes, though it's still suitable for listening to lots of different types of audio content.
-Its 'Bass Boost' feature allows you to add more thump and punch to your audio which can please fans of bass-heavy music like Hip-Hop and EDM.
-It also has a microphone and guitar input as well as a karaoke setting which allows you to customize the bass, treble, and echo on its voice and mic controls which can be useful to musicians.
+Its Bass Boost feature allows you to add more thump and punch to your audio which can please fans of bass-heavy music like hip-hop and EDM.
+It also has a microphone and guitar input and a karaoke setting which allows you to customize the bass, treble, and echo on its voice and mic controls; this can be useful to musicians.
 It also has an outstandingly large Bluetooth range, so you don't have to worry about your paired devices being too far from your speaker during long listening sessions.
-Additionally, it's rated IPX4 for water resistance, though we don't currently test for this, which makes it a suitable speaker for outdoor parties.
+Also, it's rated IPX4 for water resistance, though we don't currently test for this, making it a suitable speaker for outdoor parties.

-Unfortunately, it’s quite bulky and isn’t very portable, though it has a handle and wheels that help with transporting it around.
+Unfortunately, it’s bulky and not very portable, though it has a handle and wheels that help with transporting it around.
 It also has some compression artifacts at max volume, so your audio may not sound as clear at louder volumes.
-That being said, if you're looking for a good Bluetooth speaker for music with a few added features and audio customization options, the JBL PartyBox 310 is a solid choice.
+That said, if you're looking for a good Bluetooth speaker for music with a few added features and audio customization options, the JBL PartyBox 310 is a solid choice.

 Apr 16, 2021: Replaced the JBL PartyBox 100 with the JBL PartyBox 310.
 Text was updated for consistency and accuracy.